 According to the U.S. Energy Information Administration, Oklahoma is ranked fourth in the top oil-producing states in the country.
-Oil and gas is a rewarding business, not just for the country and for the state, but also for attorneys who practice in this area.
+Oil and gas is a rewarding business, not just for the country and state, but for attorneys who practice in this area.
 However, like with most resources that generate lucrative income, it comes with risks and requires complex knowledge and expertise.

 Unlike most countries, oil and gas resources in the U.S. are privately owned (except where the land is owned by the government).
 The ownership rights of private individuals have legal implications with regards to procurement and development.
 Because oil and gas interests can be severed from land ownership and can be leased or sold, ownership can take on many forms such as landowners’ interest, lease holders’ interest, royalty interest and others.

 Claims are historically rare in this area of practice but have been some of the most costly.
 The average cost to defend and settle an oil and gas case is approximately $450,000.
 Although this area of practice is mostly transactional, it can also involve litigation.
 Depending on a client’s needs, attorneys may find themselves in roles that involve negotiating and drafting contracts or sharing agreements in the exploration, exploitation and production of oil and gas.
 It may also include resolving disputes related to oil and gas interests.

 Most claims in this area of practice are related to the title.
 The two most common errors are error in public record search and inadequate discovery of facts.
 To avoid oil and gas claims resulting from these errors, an attorney must carefully consider the following when handling such matters.